 The real estate market in France

-France is one of the most appreciated touristic destinations in Europe which is why it attracts large numbers of foreigners interested in purchasing vacation homes here.
-In 2018, the French real estate market was quite prolific considering:
+France is one of the most appreciated tourist destinations in Europe which is why it attracts large numbers of foreigners interested in purchasing vacation homes here.
+Below are some statistical data about the real estate market direction in France in 2022:

 Please contact our law firm in France for any issues regarding real estate.